The Beginning of a New Journey with Your Dog

 As complex as human behavior is, canine is even more so being a different species.
 Gina takes a holistic approach when I consider behavior struggles and what can be done to resolve them.

-Shock collars, prongs, “balanced approach”, force, intimidation and debunked theories have no place here with us; kindness, understanding, skill building and fun, DO!
+Shock collars, prongs, “balanced approach”, force, intimidation and debunked “alpha” theories are against Gina’s ethos; kindness, understanding, skill building and fun, are!

 Just because her methods revolve around positive, rewards-based training, doesn’t mean that she is unable to help you if your dog struggles with over excitement, conflict in the home (multi-dog households), walking on leash nicely, plowing people over at the front door, reactive behaviors towards other dogs or visitors.